 Available to work at minimum 20 hours per week (may be negotiable); we are committed to flexibility about accommodating academic schedules.

 IJDH is unable to offer financial remuneration for this internship.
 However, IJDH will fully support applicants in seeking academic credit or funding from their law schools or outside programs.

-Law students interested in the position of Spring Legal Intern should submit a cover letter, resume, law school transcript, short unedited legal writing sample (preferably on a topic relating to human rights), and contact information for two references as soon as possible.
-Please send all application materials electronically in one PDF to [email protected] and include “Legal Intern Spring 2023” in the subject line.
+Law students and recent graduates interested in the position of Spring Legal Intern should submit a cover letter, resume, law school transcript, short unedited legal writing sample (preferably on a topic relating to human rights), and contact information for two references as soon as possible.
+Please send all application materials electronically in one PDF to [email protected] and include “Legal Intern Spring 2024” in the subject line.
 Applications will be reviewed on a rolling basis until places are filled, so applicants are strongly encouraged to submit applications early.